Matt Nagy: Strategy

-Upon his hiring as Bears head coach, Chicago general manager Ryan Pace called Nagy "highly intelligent" and had a "very creative, outside-the-box thought process".
-He operates a variation of the West Coast offense inspired by Reid, completing short, quick passes to receivers and maintaining possession of the football by throwing instead of running; the quarterback is also permitted to attempt deeper throws, even if they are not completed, to force the defense to cover a wider range of the field.
+Upon his hiring as Bears head coach, Chicago general manager Ryan Pace called Nagy "highly intelligent", saying Nagy had a "very creative, outside-the-box thought process".
 Nagy considers himself an aggressive coach, a doctrine that has drawn criticism for being "too cute".

+In Chicago, Nagy operated a variation of the West Coast offense inspired by Reid, completing short, quick passes to receivers and maintaining possession of the football by throwing instead of running; the quarterback is also permitted to attempt deeper throws, even if they are not completed, to force the defense to cover a wider range of the field.
+Wide receiver assignments were derived from the air raid offense.
+Quarterback struggles and defenses playing further back in coverage, which he respectively experienced with the Bears and Chiefs, prompted Nagy to gradually shift toward shorter passes in what he nicknamed a "touchdown to checkdown mentality."

+For running plays, the Bears' offensive line primarily used a gap blocking scheme in which the line creates one lane for the running back to enter, though a zone blocking scheme, which lets the back decide his own lane based on the line's motions, was also implemented during the 2018 season.
+Since his offenses are predicated in throwing, his teams' rushing attempts typically rank in the league's bottom half yet help the offense avoid long-yardage situations.

-Nagy's offense heavily incorporates the run-pass option (RPO), which allows the quarterback to analyze the defense as a play begins and make decisions based on what he sees, along with player movement before the snap and misdirection feints to distract the defense.
+Nagy heavily incorporated concepts designed to distract or fool the defense such as player movement before the snap and counter runs.
+The most prominent tactic was the run-pass option (RPO), which allows the quarterback to analyze the defense as a play begins and make decisions based on what he sees.
 To better run the RPO, Nagy hired former Oregon head coach Mark Helfrich as offensive coordinator in 2018; despite Helfrich's lack of NFL coaching experience at the time, he ran a fast-paced read-option offense at Oregon, a system that would otherwise not work in the NFL as defensive players are too fast but features enough nuances to be included in Nagy's offense.
 During Nagy's first year as Bears head coach, 19.2 percent of the team's total play calls was an RPO, the second most in the league behind Reid's Chiefs; the previous year under John Fox, only 2.7 percent of plays were RPOs (ranked 26th).
-Wide receiver routes are derived from the air raid offense.
+The play-action pass off a bootleg play, wherein the quarterback fakes handing off to the running back before running to his side to throw, was also a common play call in his final years with the Bears.